ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 1. Retries handling the event until the configured number of retries is exhausted (using exponential backoff).
    - This reduces the likelihood of transient errors populating the DLQ.
-2. Publishes the event to a service-specific DLQ topic, if DLQ functionality is configured.
+2. Publishes the event to the configured DLQ topic, if DLQ functionality is configured.
    - The original topic is preserved in the headers of the Kafka event, and extracted when the event is consumed from the configured retry topic.
 4. Commits the topic offsets to avoid infinitely reprocessing the failed event.
-5. Upon consuming an event from the service-specific retry topic, extracts/removes the original topic from the payload and proceeds with processing as if it were any other event (reentry).
+5. Upon consuming an event from the configured retry topic, extracts/removes the original topic from the headers and proceeds with processing as if it were any other event.

 **`KafkaDLQSubscriber`**
-This is a specialized provider that will, upon instruction, consume one event from the configured DLQ topic and either:
-1. Ignore the event (do nothing), or
+This is a specialized provider that will, upon instruction, consume one event from the configured DLQ topic and either ignore the event (do nothing) or process and publish to the configured retry topic.
-2. Process the event, which might involve modifications to the event, and either ignore the event or publish it to the configured retry topic.
-The original topic name should still be preserved in the payload.
+A callback, `process_dlq_event`, is supplied at the time of creation, which is used to inspect and/or manipulate events before ultimately requeueing or discarding them.

 This class is potentially not required if requeueing is done through a 3rd party tool like Kafka UI.
 However, if requeueing is done through either the different services or an in-house dedicated DLQ service, then this type of consumer will be helpful.

+**`KafkaConfig`**
+The configuration will have several new values that can be omitted if the DLQ functionality is not desired:
+- `kafka_dlq_topic`: Name of the topic for events when they initially fail (default=`""`).
+- `kafka_retry_topic`: Name of the topic for failed events that are to be requeued (default=`""`).
+- `kafka_max_retries`: The number of times to retry a failed event before sending it to the DLQ topic, if enabled (default=`0`).
+- `kafka_enable_dlq`: Whether or not to use the DLQ (default=`False`).
+- `kafka_retry_backoff`: The number of seconds to wait between "immediate" retries.
+This value is doubled with each subsequent retry (default=`0`).

 ## Other: